-You may have noticed this issue message on your Trellis site:
+You may have noticed one of the below issue messages popping up on your Trellis site in the backend:

 Trellis is having trouble with your REST API.
 Critical CSS has been disabled.